mscottreynolds/cse210-06/README.md

 ## Design

+* Director is created with video and keyboard services.
   * Game starts up, creates actors and actions.
   * LIfe and Player classes are added to Cast.
   * Actions are added to Script
+  * Initialize actions are executed before main loop.
     * ResetWorldAction: initializes all of the variables.
-This will self remove from Scripts once completed.
+This action is executed before the primary loop is executed.
+    * DrawWorldAction is executed to setup the primary screen.
+  * Main loop is started.
     * ControlCursorAction: Gets the cursor and other input from player.
     * MoveCursorAction: Moves the cursor and perform other player directed input.
-  * GenerateNewWorld: Scans the world grid and generates new world.
+    * GenerateNewWorld: Scans the world grid and generates the new world.
-  * DrawNewWorldAction: Draws the new world to video.
+    * DrawWorldAction: Draws the world to video.
-  * UpdateWorldAction: Updates the world from the previously generated new world.
-* Director is created with video and keyboard services.
-* Director is started with cast and script.

 ## Required Technologies